kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Introduction.markdown

 ## 1.1 What is Microeconomics?

-In the standard definition, Microeconomics is a branch of economics that studies the behavior of individuals and firms in making decisions regarding the allocation of limited resources.

-However, to many economists (including us!) the most striking aspect of microeconomics is not the subject matter itself but the conceptual framework we use to approach the problem of study.
-Specifically, we ---micro-economists--- think of individuals and firms (or, more generally, economic agents) as intelligent seekers of specific goals and postulate that it is the pursuit of these goals that generates many of the important social phenomena we observe in daily life.
+Microeconomics is often defined as the area of economics that studies the behavior of individuals and firms in making decisions regarding the allocation of limited resources.
+However, to many economists (including us!) the most interesting aspect of microeconomics is not the subject matter itself but the conceptual framework we use to approach the problem of study.
+Specifically, we ---micro-economists--- think of individuals and firms (or, more generally, economic agents) as intelligent seekers of specific goals and postulate that many of the important social phenomena we observe in daily life results from this type of behavior.

-A standard situation we can study with the conceptual framework we use in Microeconomics is the functioning (and success) of ride-hailing apps such as [UBER](https://en.wikipedia.org/wiki/Uber_(company)).
-(You can find [here](http://www.npr.org/sections/money/2015/07/31/428157211/episode-643-the-taxi-king) a podcast and here an academic article.)
-A bit more surprising is that we can use a similar methodology to evaluate, for instance, the possible impact of alternative policies to reduce crimes in [NYC](http://www.scientificamerican.com/article/how-new-york-beat-crime/).
+A standard use of this framework allows us to study the functioning (and success) of ride-hailing apps such as UBER.
+A bit more surprising is that we can use a similar approach to evaluate, for instance, the possible impact of alternative policies to reduce crimes in NYC.
 (You can find [here](http://blog.oup.com/2012/06/zimring-scientific-american-nyc-beat-crime/) an article about this topic.)

 ## 1.2 Conceptual Framework